-Welcome to the 8th Annual 12 Days of Broadband
+Welcome to MCNC's 9th Annual 12 Days of Broadband

 The 12 Days of Broadband are back!

 From Dec.
-6 to Dec.
-21, The 12 Days of Broadband features a dozen stories on how broadband positively impacts communities in North Carolina and beyond as well as preview what’s to come in 2019.
+5 - Dec.
+20, The 12 Days of Broadband features a dozen stories on how broadband positively impacts communities in North Carolina and beyond, as well as previews what’s to come in 2020.

 The 12 Days of Broadband is all about sharing stories from the community on how broadband technologies has made an impact is the lives of the people we serve.
 We hope you enjoy it.